icedream/remarkable-unsplash/README.md

 Simple script to update the suspended screen with a random image from Unsplash[^unsplash].

+## What does this do?

+The script will first check if a backup of the suspended image exists, and if not will create one.

+Next, the script will download a random image from Unsplash and process it with ImageMagick.
+By default, it will overlay an inverted version of the original suspended image on top of the new one so it still says "ReMarkable is sleeping."
+The resulting image is then installed as the new suspended image.

+Many of the aspects are configurable, including the full source URL so you can use any web server URL you want, whether and how it does the overlaying of the original image, etc. Check the Configuration section for all configurable values.

 ## Known caveats

 The script takes a minute to run on default settings due to its use of